cfpb/capital-framework/getting-started/index.md

 The same applies when you need to add custom styles to your project.
 You can add any custom `.less` files to your project that you may need, just remember to import them in `main.less` using the correct path.

+## Using Bower

+First install [Bower](http://bower.io/), then run `bower install capital-framework`.
+This will download Capital Framework to your project's `bower_components` directory.
+You can then import the framework into your application's primary Less file:

+{% highlight css %}
+@import (less) bower_components/capital-framework/src/capital-framework.less.
+{% endhighlight %}

+Not using Less?
+The compiled CSS file can be found in `bower_components/capital-framework/assets/css/main.min.css`.

+## Downloading the compiled CSS

+Capital Framework's compiled CSS can be [downloaded here](http://cfpb.github.io/capital-framework/assets/cf.zip).
+Download it and integrate it into your project as you please.